finos/datahelix/docs/DataTypes.md

 In profile files, numbers must be expressed as JSON numbers, without quotation marks.

-### Granularity
+### Numeric granularity

 The granularity of a numeric field is a measure of how small the distinctions in that field can be; it is the smallest positive number of which every valid value is a multiple.
 For instance:

 - if a numeric field has a granularity of 1, it can only be satisfied with multiples of 1, a.k.a. integers
 - if a numeric field has a granularity of 0.1, it can be satified by 1, or 1.1, but not 1.11

-At present, only granularities less than or equal to 1 are supported (in future, it may be possible to specify higher granularities - a granularity of 2 would admit only even numbers).
-Additionally, granularities must be powers of ten, so 0.01 is legal but 0.02 is not.
+Granularities must be powers of ten less than or equal to one (1, 0.1, 0.01, etc).
+Granularities outside these restrictions could be potentially useful (e.g. a granularity of 2 would permit only even numbers) but are not currently supported.

 Numeric fields currently default to a granularity of 1.
-Post-[#135](https://github.com/ScottLogic/datahelix/issues/135), they'll default to a minimal granularity.
+Post-[#135](https://github.com/ScottLogic/datahelix/issues/135), they'll default to an extremely small granularity.

+Note that granularity concerns which values are valid, not how they're presented.
+If the goal is to enforce a certain number of decimal places in text output, the `formattedAs` operator is required.
+See: [What's the difference between formattedAs and granularTo?](../FrequentlyAskedQuestions.md#whats-the-difference-between-formattedas-and-granularto)

 ## Strings